AdaCore/spark2014/docs/lrm/source/packages.rst

          with Global  => (Output => C1),
               Depends => (C1 => null);

-      -- The refinement of Q2 is not visible and so Q2 must be used -- and must have a mode_selector of In_Out as its refinement -- will not be visible in Q.Child. procedure Init_Q2
+      -- The Q2 is declared in this package and so  Q2 rather -- than its visible constituent Q.Hidden_State.
+      -- Init_Q2 can only directly update Q.Hidden_State and
+      -- if we just update this we Q.Q2 must have a mode_selector -- of In_Out.
+      procedure Init_Q2
          with Global  => (In_Out => Q.Q2),
               Depends => (Q.Q2 => Q.Q2);